 dynamic with reflection does not support extension methods.

 Just like with reflection using System.Type, reflection using dynamic does not support extension methods.
-Invocation of extension methods is still available on the implementing type (e.g., System.Linq.Enumerable), just not on the extended type directly.
+Invocation of extension methods is still available on the implementing type (e.g., System.Linq.Enumerable), just not on the dynamic type directly.

 At its core, dynamic is a System.Object.